-Anticipation.
-There is something heartwarming when a loved one is waiting for you and welcomes you with open arms.
-I used to get that feeling growing up when we would make the road trip to visit my grandmother in Fort Worth, Texas.
+Feeling Love.
+There is something so heartwarming when a loved one is waiting for you and welcomes you with open arms.
+I regularly experienced that feeling growing up when we would make the road trip to visit my grandmother in Fort Worth, Texas.

-She would take me to her mother’s down the street and I would play in the yard with my cousins.
-As I got older, I would hear the joy in her voice as she reminisced about the joys of watching me
+Grandma would take me to her mother’s down the street, and I would play in the yard with my cousins.
+As I got older, I would hear the joy in her voice as she reminisced about the joys of watching me.

-I would make my way out of the car still sleepy from the ride.
-Her eyes lit up and her smile was as big as Texas.
+I would make my way out of the car, still sleepy from the ride.
+Her eyes lit up, and her smile was as big as Texas.
 She held me in her arms and gave me kisses.
-I was never to cool for kisses from Ma Dear.
+I was never too cool for kisses from Ma Dear.

 She would take me by the hand and lead me to the kitchen.
-There on her tiny kitchen table was a homemade coconut cake with cream cheese icing!
-She opened the refrigerator to show me a bin full of ice cold sodas and small chocolate milk cartons.
+There, on her tiny kitchen table, in all its glory, was a four-layer homemade coconut cake with cream cheese icing!
+She opened the refrigerator to show me a bin full of ice-cold sodas and small chocolate milk cartons.

-We would talk to her about our trip as she prepared for us her delectable, homemade fried chicken.
-She made the best fried chicken in the whole world!
-She had towels laid out for baths so we could refresh and her rooms were prepared for our stay.
+We would talk to her about our trip as she prepared her delectable, homemade fried chicken for us.
+She cooked the best fried chicken in the whole world!

-I cherish the memories in my heart remembering Lillie Mae Dixon waiting for me to arrive at her home.
-However, there is someone who was watching and waiting for me to bring my committed heart to Him for years.
+I cherish the memories in my heart remembering Lillie Mae waiting for me to arrive at her home.
+However, someone was watching and waiting for me to commit my heart to Him for years fully.
 His name is Jesus.

 But when He came to his senses, He said… I will get up and go to my Father and will say to Him, Father I have sinned against Heaven, and in Your sight.
 I am no longer worthy to be called your son; make me as one of your hired men.
 So he got up and came to his Father.
 (Luke 15:17-20)